-A few weeks ago I posted a link on our Facebook page (yes, we have one of those, go "like" us now!) about the latest Home Depot Workshop for kids.
+A few weeks ago I posted a link on my Facebook page (yes, I have one of those, go "like" me now!) about the latest Home Depot Workshop for kids.
 If you have never heard of these or participated, you are missing out on several opportunities.

 The first workshop we did was at Lowe's, and my son was almost 5 at the time.
 He has great fine motor skills and was able to do most of the project himself, but regardless, the projects are usually simple enough for a parent to assist.

 Lowe's Build and Grow Workshops for Kids